Prometheus052404/CIRCUIT/README.md

 # Digital Circuit Simulation Project

-This project simulates a Digital Circuit System using classes representing different types of Integrated Circuits (ICs) like AND, OR, NOT, NOR, NAND, XOR, XNOR gates, as well as a Breadboard to connect and interact with these ICs.<br><br>The project demonstrates Object-Oriented Programming concepts in C++ (like Encapsulation, Abstraction, Operator Overloading, Inheritance, Polymorphism and Exception handling) and allows users to manipulate and simulate the behavior of various digital ICs.
+This project simulates a Digital Circuit System using classes representing different types of Integrated Circuits (ICs) like AND, OR, NOT, NOR, NAND, XOR, XNOR gates, and a system to connect and interact with these ICs.<br><br>The project demonstrates Object-Oriented Programming concepts in C++ (like Encapsulation, Abstraction, Operator Overloading, Inheritance, Polymorphism and Exception handling) and allows users to manipulate and simulate the behavior of various digital ICs.

 ## Table of Contents